giros-dit/containerlab-cellular-testbeds/README.md

 ![financing-logo](doc/img/MICIU_AEI_w400.jpg)

+_All images and logos are property of their respective owners.
+Click over any logo in the __Featured implementations__ section to open the official project's webpage for further information and documentation._

+Special thanks to every developer and contributor that made any featured implementation possible.

 ## About

 The main goal of this repository is to provide testbed scenarios for cellular mobile communications networks (e.g., LTE/4G/5G) using _Containerlab_ (based on _Docker_ containers).